appcollective82/PhoneTap/Privacy_Policy.md

 Contact Us If you have any questions about this Privacy Policy, You can contact us:

-By visiting this page on our website: https://appcollective82.wordpress.com/Privacy Policy for FaceTap
+By visiting this page on our website: https://appcollective82.wordpress.com/Privacy Policy for PhoneTap

 Privacy Policy Last updated: May 18, 2025